sebastiano123-c/DroneIno/README.md

                                     1) Auto-leveling
                                     2) Altitude hold
                                     3) GPS (NOT TO USE AT THE MOMENT, DEVELOPING)
                                     4) WiFi telemetry system
-                                    5) SD flight data storage
+                                    5) SD flight data storage (only with ESP32-CAM)

 _Important:_ otherwise telemetry system is implemented using the native ESP32 WiFi, I strongly recommend to add DroneIno the [Esp32-cam-telemetry](https://github.com/sebastiano123-c/Esp32-cam-telemetry) for astonishing results (including video streaming and SD card storage).